 - Jim Henson’s Muppet Babies

-What better way to introduce Baby to the characters she has a good chance of running into during everyone’s favorite version of A Christmas Carol than in a form where the characters are her own age?
+What better way to introduce Baby to the characters they have a good chance of running into during everyone’s favorite version of A Christmas Carol than in a form where the characters are their own age?

 - Care Bears